Tasai helps creatives find and nurture collaborative community.

 Tasai (多彩) is a Japanese word that means “multifaceted.”
-Tasai people are multifaceted people, project people, unscripted people.
-They are collectors of experiences, makers, craft people.
-Like craft brew; not as an example but more as a feeling.
+Tasai people are project people.
+They aren’t one big planned out career arc kind of people, they’re unscripted people, collectors of experiences, makers, craft people.
+Craft as in craft brew, not as an example but as a feeling, an approach.
 Hand crafted.
 Honouring the craft.
 Committed to craft.
-They are deeply committed to one craft, but usually competent in many.
-Tasai people are artists, creatives, entrepreneurs, inventors, catalysts and cultural producers.
+They are usually deeply committed to one craft, often competent in many.

 Tasai people have a tenacious capacity to insist on being human, to challenge the status quo, to be the little stream that adds a bit of chaos to the equilibrium of the pond.
-Ponds without streams are stagnant.
-Stasis is death.
-Tasai people are curious learners.
-They’re always asking, why?
-Why isn’t efficient, usually disruptive.
-So Tasai people are sometimes outsiders, maybe even vagabonds.
+Tasai people are inveterate learners, always asking, why?—which isn’t efficient.
+In fact it’s usually disruptive.
+As a result Tasai people are sometimes outsiders, maybe even vagabonds.

 SNAPSHOT.01 I made a trip to Japan and came home with this niggling feeling in the centre mass of my soul: Japanese artists + Canadian artists = more than the sum their parts.
 I had a vague sense: being hospitable is important.
 A niggling feeling and a vague sense.
 So, yeah, the opposite of knowing what we’re doing.